 The Ekaterinburg Opera and Ballet Theatre

-The Ekaterinburg Opera and Ballet Theatre has become the headliner of the Russian Theatre Life.
+The Ekaterinburg opera and ballet theatre has become a headliner of the Russian theatre life.

 Please note: somewhere in the Urals a new territorial ballet corporation is in the process of creation by the efforts of talented sharp-minded and persistent guys.